openshift/oadp-operator/docs/kopia_troubleshooting.md

 Maintenance is composed of individual tasks grouped into two sets:

 #### Quick Maintenance
-This runs frequently (hourly) with the goal of of keeping the number of index blobs (n) small, as high number of indexes negatively affects the performance of all kopia operations.
+This runs frequently (hourly) with the goal of keeping the number of index blobs (n) small, as high number of indexes negatively affects the performance of all kopia operations.
 This is because every write session (snapshot command, any policy manipulation, etc.) adds at least one n blob and usually one q blob so it’s very important to aggressively compact them:

 * quick-rewrite-contents - looks for contents in short q packs that utilize less than 80% of the target pack size (currently around 20MB) and rewrites them to a new, larger q pack, effectively orphaning the original packs and making them eligible for deletion after some time.
 * quick-delete-blobs - looks for orphaned q packs (that are not referenced by any index) and deletes them after enough time has passed for those contents to be no longer referenced by any cache.